-A few months ago I had the pleasure of speaking with Lorna Ingersoll (at right), General Manager of Jamie's Flea Market in preparation for an article I wrote for Leisure Living magazine.
+A few months ago I had the pleasure of speaking with Lorna Ingersoll (below), General Manager of Jamie's Flea Market in preparation for an article I wrote for Leisure Living magazine.
 One of the things that she told me was pretty surprising – everyone has been pronouncing the name incorrectly for 50 years!

 Lorna ought to know.
 Her grandparents Bill and Martha Jamie were the ones who opened the flea market.
 Lorna pointed out, “It’s pronounced ‘Ja-May.’
 But because of the spelling, it was just easier to go with “Jamie’s” and not correct people every time.”